Published on May 30th, 2017 | by Ruben0

 Tio Pepe Fino En Rama 2017 (15%, González Byass 2017)

 Nose: nice as ever, bottled at the pinnacle of flor development.
 Lots of green and yellow apples, yeasty dough and distinctive almond notes.
 Fresh and pungent, with good acetaldehydes, hints of straw and salt.

 Mouth: flor and more flor, perhaps a little rounder and creamier than previous years.
 Certainly not less intense than the nose though.
 Typical hay and almond bitterness, very dry and clean.
 Hints of fruit underneath (mostly apple).
 Salty notes, hints of olive brine.
 It’s full of flavour.

 Availability: available in around 20 countries for around € 16-20 depending on where you live.
+Check The Whisky Exchange for instance.
 Also available in half bottles for around € 10.